dkandalov/ijkl-shortcuts-plugin/readme.md

 ## Why editor navigation shortcuts?

 Because existing key layouts are inefficient and painful to use.

-Below you can find the reasons for choosing `ijlk` shortcuts.
+Below you can find reasons for choosing particular keys.

 ### IJKL
 When touch typing you would normally position your index fingers on letters `f` and `j`.